 “What motivated me most was hearing of Rocky’s constant desire to not only better herself as an athlete, but as a person as well.
 She coaches disabled children in rugby, which made me reflect on how she is giving back to the community, whilst also spreading her love of rugby.
 Her organisation – fitting in elite training with work as a rugby coach and personal trainer – shows that no matter how busy one may be, if you are passionate and determined to achieve your goals, you will stop at nothing to achieve them.”

 Rocky Clark is one of a number of guest speakers who come to John Lyon to inspire pupils.
 Recent guests include Professor Lord Winston and BBC Journalist Emily Maitlis.
-In October 2018 we will welcome historian and broadcaster David Starkey.

 Pupils typically join John Lyon in Years 7, 9 and 12, largely from a North West London catchment area including Harrow, Wembley, Stanmore, Pinner, Watford, Rickmansworth, Northwood, Ruislip, Hillingdon, Uxbridge, Ickenham, Northolt, Southall, Ealing, Acton, Edgware, Brent Cross, Finchley, Barnet, Camden, Westminster, Kensington & Chelsea, Hammersmith & Fulham, as well as other parts of Middlesex, Berkshire, Buckinghamshire and Hertfordshire.